talbenha/cell-tracker-gnn/README.md

 You should create the same script as above with the relevant parameters to trained models (which are elaborated above how to produce), In comments, we explain each variable.
 Please refer to the main paper and read about the segmentation algorithms used.
 Please refer to read about evaluation-methodology of the challenge here http://celltrackingchallenge.net/evaluation-methodology/ - it is also provided with the Command-line software packages that implement the TRA measure (publicly available in the link)

-## C2C12 Data Handling
-The provided C2C12 GT requires to be transformed to the cell tracking challenge format.
-For this purpose, we provide files for GT data handling located in the ```/src/utils/C2C12``` folder:
-1. ```xml2txt_py.py``` - parsing of the XML files provided with the datasets to txt files.
-  Insert path for the folder containing the XML GT files for the ```xml_folder``` variable in the main function.
-2. ```prepareGTmarkers.py``` - read the txt files, along with the images, and save the markers annotation images in the CTC formats.
-  Insert the path to the converted txt GT file and the corresponding images folder for the specific sequence and illustrate in the dictionary in the ```txt_annotations()``` function.

-Those files would help you to convert the GT to the required format for our training files explained above.